ashleychontos/pySYD/CONTRIBUTING.md

  * 80 character line length
  * commas last
  * declare variables in the outermost scope that they are used
- * camelCase for variables in JavaScript and for classes/objects in Python
+ * camelCase for classes/objects in Python
  * snake_case for variables in Python

 #### Docstrings